zinneljustin/Azure-Kinect-DK_using-pointcloud-data-in-Blender/README.md

  # Creating frames

 	# 1. Azure Kinect has to record with the Azure-Kinect-Recorder (k4arecorder.exe)
-	#	to get an matroska.file (the depht video must be coded to b16g)
+	#	to get a matroska.file (the depht video must be coded to b16g)

 	# 2. Export the rgb_video and the depth_video from matroska.file via MVKToolNix